 “Dr. Chong explains all procedures carefully and thoroughly to you and tells you what exactly to expect.” – B.H.
 (Patient since 2014)

 An upper blepharoplasty can be performed under local anesthesia or with IV sedation.
 Most often a lower blepharoplasty is performed under MAC (monitored anesthesia care).
 Dependent upon the procedure and your anatomy, muscles around the eye may be reset, fat deposits contoured and excess skin re-draped.
 Fine sutures are used to repair the incisions.

-Most patients experience relatively little pain or discomfort following their procedure, and are pleasantly surprised on how little pain they experience.
+Most patients experience relatively little pain or discomfort following their procedure and are pleasantly surprised at how little pain they experience.
 You will be instructed on any recommended activity restrictions based upon the type of procedure and your current work duties.
-The immediate after effects of surgery can range from mild swelling to moderate bruising or dark circles (“raccoon eyes”).
+The immediate after-effects of surgery can range from mild swelling to moderate bruising or dark circles (“raccoon eyes”).
 To reduce the incidence of bruising and swelling, you will be instructed to apply ice and keep your blood pressure at a normal level (limited activity, no heavy cardio exercises).